-What is the medical necessity defense to a marijuana charge?
+What is the medical necessity defense to a marijuana charge in Minnesota?

 First, consider that humans have used marijuana, or cannabis, as medicine for thousands of years.
 For millennia, people used cannabis for relief and treatment of disease.